fireeye-ops/cache/README.md

 - deployed and maintained monitoring environment centered around Prometheus
 - wrote several ansible roles of good quality (subjective in a sense - but check out the Github link), many of which are open sourced
-- wrote an internal tool in Rust to make it easier for my team to manage servers

 ### [Sleepy Giant Entertainment](http://sleepygiant.com) - Chicago, IL